 Asthma medications will vary depending on the severity of your condition and how well you respond to treatment.
-In general, it is recommended that people with asthma take their medication on a daily basis, even when they are feeling well, in order to prevent asthma attacks.
-If you have been prescribed an inhaled corticosteroid for long-term asthma control, it is important that you take it as directed by your doctor, even if you are feeling good.
+In general, it is recommended that people with asthma take their medication daily, even when they are feeling well, to prevent asthma attacks.
+If you have been prescribed an inhaled corticosteroid for long-term asthma control, you must take it as directed by your doctor, even if you are feeling good.

-Looking to get first aid certified in Cheltenham or any other city in Australia?
-Contact CPR First Aid for more information about our compliant and high quality Cheltenham first aid courses.
+Are you looking to get first aid certified in Cheltenham or any other city in Australia?
+Contact CPR First Aid for more information about our compliant and high-quality Cheltenham first aid courses.

 Are These Treatments Available Over-the-counter?

 The use of over-the-counter asthma medicines is typically not advised.
-Please consult a doctor about your asthma problems, and then adhere to their recommended course of action.
-Asthma OTC drugs are not intended to be long-term cures, and they shouldn’t be used every day to manage asthma.
+Consult a doctor about your asthma problems, and then adhere to their recommended course of action.
+Asthma OTC drugs are not intended to be long-term cures and shouldn’t be used daily to manage asthma.
 They should not be consumed by those who have high blood pressure, diabetes, thyroid conditions, or heart problems.

-If you have asthma, it is important to work with your doctor to develop a treatment plan that works for you.
-With the right treatment, you can manage your asthma and live a healthy, active life.
+If you have asthma, it is essential to work with your doctor to develop a treatment plan that works for you.
+You can manage your asthma and live a healthy, active life with the proper treatment.

 Australia’s Updated Guidelines for Asthma Medicine

-Australia’s Asthma medication guidelines are a set of recommendations for the use of medication in the treatment of asthma.
-These are based on the best available evidence and aim to provide guidance for clinicians and people with asthma on the most effective use of medication in the management of asthma.
+Australia’s Asthma medication guidelines are a set of recommendations for using medication in treating asthma.
+These are based on the best available evidence and aim to guide clinicians and people with asthma on the most effective use of medication in managing asthma.
 The guidelines are regularly updated in line with new evidence and expert opinion.

 First Aid Response for Asthma

-Only when an asthma attack occurs or when exposure to triggers is high may medication be required.
-When someone is having an asthma attack, first aid measures include sitting them up, giving them 4 to 10 breaths of rescue medication through a handheld spacer device, and, if they are having trouble breathing or don’t have an inhaler, dialling triple zero (000).
+Medication may be required only when an asthma attack occurs or when exposure to triggers is high.
+When someone has an asthma attack, first aid measures include sitting them up, giving them 4 to 10 breaths of rescue medication through a handheld spacer device, and, if they are having trouble breathing or don’t have an inhaler, dialing triple zero (000).